xoofx/xoofx.github.io/_posts/2018-04-12-writing-managed-jit-in-csharp-with-coreclr.md

 At that time, I was not able to get a solution entirely in C#, so I used a C++ solution and as far as I know, all existing solutions around the net will use the same setup.
 Thankfully, with a bit more experience in the meantime, I finally found a workaround to get this running in C#, without any C++ code in the middle.
 That makes it maybe the first JIT implemented in C# for .NET?

-Actually, while writing this lines, I found this post about [_Analyzing the nasty .NET protection of the Ploutus.D malware._](http://antonioparata.blogspot.fr/2018/02/analyzing-nasty-net-protection-of.html) and it seems that a  malware written in C# is hooking into a similar way that I'm going to describe here...
+Actually, while writing these lines, I found this post about [_Analyzing the nasty .NET protection of the Ploutus.D malware._](http://antonioparata.blogspot.fr/2018/02/analyzing-nasty-net-protection-of.html) and it seems that a  malware written in C# is hooking into a similar way that I'm going to describe here...
 Interesting!

 So let's see how this is working.